mmb-carb/ESTA/docs/USERS_GUIDE.md

 1. **Dates** - define the the time span of the run
 2. **Regions** - define the counties, states, or other regions in your run
 3. **Grid Information** - define your modeling domain
-4. **Miscellaneous** - a catch all, for shared resources or anything you want
+4. **Miscellaneous** - a catch-all, for shared resources or anything you want

 Next, the nine sections above will be discussed in some detail, using examples from the default config files that are provided with ESTA.